berezh/flex-mapper/README.md

 // }
 ```

-This is important to pass the classes object as a second parameter.
-In this way `mapClass` method reads decorators defined inside the class.
+This is important to pass the class type as a second parameter.
+In this way `map` method reads decorators defined inside the class.

 ## `mapProperty` decorator